LarsenClose/courseManagementSystem/README.md

 6. Ran ```bundle exec erd```

 #### TODO's archive

+1. Currently the multipage web app seems to be functioning well.
+Login at the index page (127.0.0.1:3000 on development server)
+2. The js app in progress but can be accessed at 127.0.0.1:3000/vuespa.html
+3. If weird things happen with the data base ```rails db:drop; rails db:migrate; rails db:seed; rails server```
+4. Gem seed_dump did work for me on rails 6 with a few changes to the object before being able to reload it

 - [x] Complete validations
 - [X] Bug in gui creation of a course, not recognizing existing state of department